-- System Improvements – WordPress updates make the system easier to use, and add new features, regular updates will allow you to take advantage of these immediately and saves you having to learn all the new features at once.
+- System Improvements – WordPress updates make the system easier to use and add new features, regular updates will allow you to take advantage of these immediately and save you having to learn all the new features at once.

 - Bug fixes – WordPress updates fix functionality issues on your site, so if something has stopped working an update may easily fix the issue.

 Here is a visual guide on why you should update your WordPress site.

 Not forgetting the Plug-ins!

 Updating any functionality plugins used is just as important, old plugins can break your site – not being compatible with the latest WordPress, and, out of date plugins can cause security issues leaving your site vulnerable to attack.

 Occasionally plugin updates can break your site, and require more expertise to rectify the problem & ensure their compatibility.